 HIPAA Compliant Data Storage

-The Security Rule requires three kinds of safeguards for data storage security: administrative, physical, and technical.
+The HIPAA compliant file storage as per Security Rules requires three kinds of safeguards: administrative, physical, and technical.
 Organizations are free to design their program around these three safeguards.

 Physical safeguards: These constitute mechanisms to protect electronic systems, equipment and the data they hold from threats, environmental hazards and unauthorized intrusion.
 They include restricted access to EPHI, key fobs, passcodes, and retaining off-site computer backups.
 It also covers protocols surrounding data backups and data disposal.